Robert Jennings (rugby league)

-He previously played for the Panthers, South Sydney Rabbitohs and the Wests Tigers in the National Rugby League.
+He previously played for the Penrith Panthers, the Wests Tigers and the South Sydney Rabbitohs in the NRL.

 Background

 Jennings was born in Blacktown, New South Wales, Australia to Tongan-born parents.
 He is also of Fijian and English descent.
-Jennings is the younger brother of former Parramatta Eels player Michael Jennings and Melbourne Storm player George Jennings, and nephew of 1960s All Black Arthur Jennings.
+Jennings is the younger brother of Sydney Roosters player Michael Jennings and Melbourne Storm player George Jennings, and nephew of 1960s All Black Arthur Jennings.

-He played his junior football for the Western City Tigers & Minchinbury Jets, before being signed by the Penrith Panthers.
+He played his junior football for the Western City Tigers and Minchinbury Jets, before being signed by the Penrith Panthers.

 Playing career

 Early career

 In 2014, Jennings played for the Penrith Panthers' NYC team.
 In November and December 2014, he played for the Australian Schoolboys.
 In 2015, he moved on to the Panthers' New South Wales Cup team.

-2015
+Penrith Panthers (2015–2016)

 In round 7 of the 2015 NRL season, Jennings made his NRL debut for Penrith against the Gold Coast Titans.
 On 2 May 2015, he played for the Junior Kangaroos against Junior Kiwis.
 On 8 July 2015, he played for the New South Wales Under-20s team against the Queensland Under-20s team.
 At the time, he was contracted with Penrith until the end of 2016.